andysellick/colf-prototype/README.md

 # colf
-An experimental mini golf game using canvas
+An experimental mini golf game using canvas, still very much in development.